Board Certified Podiatrists | Expert Foot & Ankle Care

 Ganglion Cyst Foot Removal Surgery Recovery Time

-The recovery time depends on a variety of factors, but if it is on the top of the foot(which it almost is), you can start walking almost immediately and take the sutures out in about 2 weeks.
+The recovery time depends on several factors, but if it is on the top of the foot(which it almost is), you can start walking almost immediately and take the sutures out in about 2 weeks.

 -Follow this link for more: Ganglion Foot Cyst Removal Surgery Recovery Time.